minkang20/tswd-portfolio-minkangl/critique-by-design.md

 In  response, I drafted a solution employing a stacked area graph to more clearly depict the change in total production, aligning with the title and the content of the passage.
 This alternative visualization aims to make the recent downward trend more discernible to the audience.
 Additionally, I proposed modifications to the y-axis to minimize confusion, suggesting the year 2000 as the base.

-# Step Four: test the solution
+# Step four: test the solution

 I sought feedback from two friends—an engineer in their mid-20s and a finance major student in their early 20s—by showing them the work and asking a few targeted questions to see if my draft solution effectively conveyed the intended message.
 The questions included: "Can you tell me what this is about?"
 "Is there anything you find surprising or confusing?" and "Would you change anything or do differently?"